 (Mack and Lansley, 1985)

 Having identified publicly perceived necessities, the consensual method proceeds to find out who lacks these necessities through a large-scale survey of living standards.
 In this approach, individual lifestyle choices are allowed for by asking people whether they lack necessities because they can’t afford them or whether they lack the necessities from choice.
-Those who go without necessities because they can’t afford them are seen as having an ‘enforced lack of necessities’.
-From this you can examine the living standards for all groups in society in terms of their ‘enforced lack of necessities’.
-This provides a comprehensive measure of relative deprivation – the more necessities a household is forced to do without, the more they are deprived.
+Only those who go without necessities because they can’t afford them are seen as having an ‘enforced lack of necessities’.
+This provides a measure of relative deprivation that combines the concept of consensually agreed necessities with lack of income.
+The more necessities a household is forced to do without, the more they are deprived.

 The development of the theoretical underpinning of this approach to poverty measurement through the Breadline Britain and PSE surveys can be found in: